Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy

-Our study focuses on testing that assumption in resource allocation problems across several public policy domains.
-Organizations with limited resources are often only able to intervene and allocate benefits to a relatively small number of individuals with need, presenting a ``top $k$'' optimization problem where model accuracy is judged by $precision$ (also known as positive predictive value) among the $k$ highest-scoring individuals.
-In such settings, we \cite{Rodolfa2020CaseInterventions} and others \cite{Hardt2016EqualityLearning} have argued that recall (also known as sensitivity) disparities are often an appropriate equity metric, reflecting a concept of ``equality of opportunity.''
-In a recent case study \cite{Rodolfa2020CaseInterventions}, we found that explicitly focusing on achieving equity and using subgroup-specific score thresholds as a post-hoc disparity mitigation method improved the equity of predictions with only a very modest decrease in accuracy.
-The empirical work here extends that surprising result to several policy contexts and modeling choices, suggesting that trade-offs between fairness and effectiveness may be negligible in practice, making improvement in equity easier and more practical across a wide range of applications.
-We come to this conclusion using a variety of projects we undertook over the past few years with government agencies across criminal justice, mental health, housing safety, and education:
+Our study focuses on testing the assumed accuracy-fairness trade-offs in resource allocation problems across several public policy domains.
+Organizations with limited resources are often only able to intervene and allocate benefits to a relatively small number of individuals with need, presenting a ``top $k$'' optimization problem where model accuracy is judged by $precision$ (also known as positive predictive value) among the $k$ highest-scoring individuals (although precision in the top $k$ readily maps to a concept of efficiently allocating limited resources in these settings, it is worth noting that for a given value of $k$ on a fixed dataset, knowing the value of precision in the top $k$ will fully determine both the values of recall in the top $k$ and accuracy in the top $k$ such that optimizing for any one of these metrics is equivalent to optimizing for the other two as well).
+In such assistive intervention settings, we \cite{Rodolfa2020CaseInterventions} and others \cite{Hardt2016EqualityLearning} have argued that recall (also known as sensitivity or true positive rate) disparities are often an appropriate equity metric, reflecting a concept of ``equality of opportunity.''
+In a recent case study \cite{Rodolfa2020CaseInterventions}, we found that \textbf {explicitly focusing on achieving equity and using subgroup-specific score thresholds as a post-hoc disparity mitigation method improved the equity of predictions with only a very modest decrease in accuracy}.
+While that study focused on our experiences incorporating fairness into the deployment of a machine learning system and the related policy decision-making in a single context (developing social service interventions as a means of jail diversion in Los Angeles, CA), the empirical work here extends that study's surprising result to several new policy contexts and modeling choices.
+Our results suggest that trade-offs between fairness and effectiveness can in fact be negligible in practice, suggesting that improvement in may be equity easier and more practical across a wide range of applications than is often expected.
+We come to this conclusion using a variety of projects we undertook over the past few years with government agencies across criminal justice, mental health, housing safety, and education, finding that each of these contexts poses a counterexample to the assumption of large trade-offs between fairness and accuracy.